My Account

 *Includes all average expenses not covered by Medicare, such as additional premiums for Medicare Parts B and D, supplemental insurance, deductibles, co-pays, and costs for hearing, vision and dental care.

-The good news is that medical advances allow retirees to turn more to medical interventions.
-But longevity may also come with a higher price tag.
-The rate of growth of health care costs—known as health care inflation—has historically been 1.5 to 2 times the rate of the Consumer Price Index (CPI), one of the Federal Reserve’s indicators of overall inflation.* However, in recent years, inflation has been significantly higher and health care inflation has not kept the same or a greater pace.
-This is unusual but time will tell how health care and CPI will compare in the future.
+Medical advances allow retirees to turn to medical interventions.
+But longevity may also come at a higher price.
+The rate of growth of health care costs—known as health care inflation—has historically been 1.5 to 2 times3 the rate of the Consumer Price Index (CPI), one of the Federal Reserve’s indicators of overall inflation.
+However, in recent years, health care inflation has been even higher.
+Other factors can also include the following.

 Retirees Shoulder More Out-of-Pocket Expenses

 In their working years, many employees participate in comprehensive medical, dental and vision benefits through their employer, which also pays a sizeable share of the insurance premiums.
-Upon retirement, coverage premiums are borne by the individual, making health care costs jump higher.
+Upon retirement, coverage premiums are borne by the individual, which increases health care costs.

 Women May Spend More on Health Care in Retirement